Lorandil/Cross-Development-for-TinyJoypad/README.md

 # Cross Development for TinyJoypad
  A sample project for developing games for the TinyJoypad using a more connective and resourceful Arduino UNO or Mega 2560 (and many more micro controllers)

+## What is Tiny Joypad?
+Tiny Joypad is a great project by Daniel C which defined a standard ATtiny85 gaming platform.
+On https://www.tinyjoypad.com/ you will find the schematics, a lot of cool games.
+The wiring is quite easy and can be done on a breadboard or single sided prototype board.
+(If you want a more professional appearance, you can even order professional PCBs at a commercial PCB service.)

 ## The Idea
 When I was developing for the TinyJoypad most code didn't work as it was expected on the first try.